dalenewman/Transformalize/README.md

 To determine if an update is necessary, `tfl` reads input and compares it with output.
 If a row is new or different, it is inserted or updated.
-While Transformalize uses keys and hashes to perform comparisons, it is an unnecessary overhead when the input provider is capable of tracking and returning new data.
+While Transformalize uses keys and hashes to perform comparisons, it is unnecessary when the input provider is capable of tracking and returning new data.

 Providers are capable when they are queryable,